Tokyo 2020: US gymnast Simone Biles pulls out of womens' team event | DW | 27.07.2021

 Biles grimaced after posting a low score by her standards on the vault, having appeared to hesitate in mid-air over the type of twist she would perform.
 She left the competition floor with a team doctor soon after, and although she returned, her name was replaced on the start list before her next routine on the bars began.

-Confirming Biles' withdrawal, USA Gymnastics said: "Simone Biles has withdrawn from the team final competition due to a medical issue.
-She will be assessed daily to determine medical clearance for future competitions."
-The United States went on to claim the silver medal, which Biles will also receive.
+Confirming Biles' withdrawal, USA Gymnastics said she had "withdrawn from the team final competition due to a medical issue."
+The United States went on to claim the silver medal, which she will also receive.

 The 24-year-old is widely considered to be the greatest gymnast of all time.
 However, she has apparently struggled since arriving in Japan, writing on social media that the "weight of the world" was on her shoulders and that the Olympics were "no joke."

-Biles is next due to compete on Thursday, when she will aim to become the first woman in more than 50 years to retain an all-around title.
+Biles is next due to compete on Thursday, when she will aim to become the first woman in more than 50 years to retain an all-around title and concluded by saying "we're going to take it a day at a time and see what happens."